chrisjfrias/tidydata/README.md

 ````
 ------------------------

 ### Step 2.
-Create a Tidy Data Frame for the "test" data set
+Create a Tidy Aggregated Data Frame for the "test" data set
 By passing "test" to the tidyData() function, a tidy data frame for the test data set are passed to the testDF data frame

 ```